 8. Signs of intoxication are nausea and vomiting.

-In addition, the woman experiences weakness, dizziness.
+In addition, the woman experiences weakness and dizziness.

 2. Nephrotic.
 Pronounced swelling.